worldbank/GEEST/README.md

 1. Navigate to and select point shapefile input of education and training facilities.

+   **Input File:** *EducationFacilities/Techncal_schools.shp*

+   **Input File:** *EducationFacilities/Universities.shp*

-2. Select the mode of travel (Walking OR Driving).
+3. Select the mode of travel (Walking OR Driving).

-3. Select method of measurement (Distance OR Time).
+4. Select method of measurement (Distance OR Time).

-4. Specify travel distance or time increments in meters or time respectively using comma delimitation.
+5. Specify travel distance or time increments in meters or time respectively using comma delimitation.

-5. Enter alternate raster output file name if desired.
+6. Enter alternate raster output file name if desired.

-6. Click "Execute" button to run the algorithm.
+7. Click "Execute" button to run the algorithm.

-7. Status text next to the "Execute" button will appear and let you know once processing is complete.
+8. Status text next to the "Execute" button will appear and let you know once processing is complete.

-8. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Accessibility" folder (_Project\_ Folder/Accessibility/Raster\_output.tif_).
+9. The aggregated output raster file will be stored in the project folder specified in the "Setup" tab, under the "Accessibility" folder (*Project_Folder/Accessibility/ETF_Raster_output.tif*).

 #### 4.4.4 Access to Jobs in the RE sector